Installation instructions from the Homebrew website

 echo $SHELL

-in your terminal if you’re not sure whether you are using ZSH or Bash.
+in your terminal if you’re not sure whether you are using ZSH, Bash or Fish.

 For ZSH (the default as of macOS Catalina):